 Award for Business Retention and Expansion

-The City of Orange received an honorable mention in the category of Business Retention and Expansion for its Orange Development Streamlining Initiative.
+The County of Orange received an honorable mention award in the category of Business Retention and Expansion for its Orange County Information Technology Shared Services Initiative.

 Award for Sustainable and Green Development

 The Orange Coast College Recycling program generates approximately $200,000 annually in profit, which supports extensive student programming throughout the Associated Student Body and contributes to the construction of a campus children’s center, tutorial center, and athletics facilities.
 Furthermore, the funds support the operation of the school newspaper, scholarships, student life activities, and have aided “green initiatives” on campus.
 Overall, the Recycling Center supports local economic development by returning approximately $1 million annually to the local community in redemption of recycled material.